PyTorch Geometric Signed Directed: A Software Package on Graph Neural Networks for Signed and Directed Graphs

-In this section, we discuss relevant background, and review GNNs currently implemented in PyGSD.
-Table~\ref{tab:methods} lists whether the implemented GNNs can deal with signed edges or directed edges, together with the tasks they are concerned with.
-We also test performance of these methods on the three groups of tasks from the previous section in Sec.~\ref{experiments}.
-Note that non-GNN baselines are not implemented in our library, but we refer readers to \cite{he2022sssnet} and \cite{he2021digrac} for their implementations.
+\looseness=-1 In this section, we review GNNs which are currently implemented in PyGSD and which will be used in our experiments in Sec.~\ref{experiments}.
+GNNs can be broadly classified into spatial or spectral, depending on whether or not they utilize the spectral theory outlined in Sec.~\ref{sec:spectral_theory}.
+Table~\ref{tab:methods} lists whether the implemented GNNs can deal with signed edges or directed edges, together with the tasks they are concerned with, and whether the method is spatial or spectral.
+Note that non-GNN baselines are not implemented in our library, but we refer readers to \cite{he2022sssnet} and \cite{he2022digrac} for their implementations.

-\paragraph{Directed Unsigned Networks} Research on directed network analysis has been mainly spectral in nature, and centered around symmetrization-based techniques \cite{satuluri2011symmetrizations, ma2019spectral, columbia_directed}, but edge directionality itself can contain important information \cite{marques2020signal, cucuringu2020hermitian}.
+\textbf{Directed Unsigned Networks.} Research on directed network analysis has been mainly spectral in nature, and centered around symmetrization-based techniques \cite{satuluri2011symmetrizations, ma2019spectral, columbia_directed}, but edge directionality itself can contain important information \cite{marques2020signal, cucuringu2020hermitian}.
 Imbalanced flows in directed networks have been uncovered via Hermitian clustering \cite{cucuringu2020hermitian} and motif-based techniques \cite{MotifSpectralDirectedClustering_ANS_2020}.
 Recently, researchers have started applying GNNs to extract essential information from directed edges.